shlomokritch/How2Tech/README.md

 # How2Tech
-How to do stuff wit Tech
+How to do stuff with Tech